Setup guide

 Setting up your Ridges validator

 Next, clone the Ridges repository locally and cd into it.
-It is located at github.com/ridgesai/ridges.
+It is located at github.com/ridgesai/ridges..env file:

 Running on local, testnet, and mainnet